William L. Davenport Refuge Class II Natural-Scientific State Natural Area

 This region was mined extensively for copper over a 125-year period ending in 1987.
 The release of sulfur dioxide from the open-air roasting of the ore injured or killed most of the surrounding vegetation and logging removed the remaining forest leaving bare hills of exposed red soil.
 This stark environment became an important component of the area’s heritage.
 Several projects were put in place over the years by a number of agencies in an attempt to restore the landscape.
 Millions of loblolly pine (Pinus taeda) seedlings were planted throughout the area.
 Many other herbaceous species, including several exotics, were also planted to control erosion.

 The Southern Appalachian bog community occurs in the low areas along Brush Creek.
 It is an open to semi-open community having a saturated substrate with naturally low fertility.
-The bogs contain a thick herbaceous layer of cranberry, ferns, grasses and sedges with a scattered shrub layer of blueberries, alder, holly and chokeberry.
+The bogs previously contained a thick herbaceous layer of cranberry, ferns, grasses and sedges with a scattered shrub layer of blueberries, alder, holly and chokeberry.
 Due to lack of natural disturbance or an alteration of the natural hydrology, a canopy of red maples now shades the area.
-A current management strategy is to thin and remove the encroaching red maples.
+State agencies hope to thin and remove the encroaching red maples and restore the surrounding watershed to natural plant communities.

 Hunting is permitted.
 Contact TWRA for information regarding specific regulations that may apply at William Davenport.